redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

 ### Configure Fastify

 You can configure the Fastify Server used by Redwood, in `api/server.config.js`.
 For all the configuration options, see the [Fastify Server docs](https://www.fastify.io/docs/latest/Reference/Server/#factory).

-:::info Where do these configurations apply?
+:::info Where does this configuration apply?

 This configuration does **not** apply in a serverless deploy.
-Typically when you deploy to serverless providers like Netlify or Vercel, your web side is served from a CDN - and your functions are invoked directly - so none of these settings will be applied.
+Typically when you deploy to a serverless provider like Netlify or Vercel, your project's web side is served from a CDN, and functions are invoked directly.

- But they do, when you run:
+But this configuration does apply when running:

- - `yarn rw dev` (the dev server) - the configuration will be picked up and used for the API side.
-Note that the web side is served by the Webpack dev server, in development.
+- `yarn rw dev` (the dev server) the configuration will be picked up and used for the API side.
+The web side is served by webpack dev server
 - `yarn rw serve` (serving api and web sides in production mode) - the configuration will be applied to the Fastify instance serving static files from `./web/dist` and your api functions in `./api/dist/functions`

 Or if you're running them separately:

 - `yarn rw serve api` (serving just the api side) - configuration will only apply to the Fastify instance serving your api side
 - `yarn rw serve web` (serving just the web side) - configuration will only apply to the Fastify instance that serves your static files in `./web/dist/`

 :::

-Using [redwood.toml's env var interpolation](#using-environment-variables-in-redwoodtoml), you can configure a different `server.config.js` based on your deployment environment:
+Using redwood.toml's [env var interpolation](#using-environment-variables-in-redwoodtoml), you can change the server config used based on your deployment environment:

 ```toml title="redwood.toml"
 [api]
   serverConfig = "./api/${DEPLOY_ENVIRONMENT}-server.config.js"
 ```

-### Register Custom Fastify Plug-ins
+### Register Custom Fastify Plugins

-You can also register Fastify plugins for the API and Web sides in the `configureFastify` function.
+You can register custom Fastify plugins for the api and web sides in the `configureFastify` function.

-This function has access to the Fastify instance and options, such as the side (web or api) that is being configured and other settings like the `apiRootPath` of the functions endpoint.
+This function has access to the Fastify instance and options, such as the side that's being configured.

 :::warning Reminder

- This configuration does not apply in a serverless deploy.
+This configuration does **not** apply in a serverless deploy.

 :::

 ```js